marcosalvalaggio/xeye/README.md

 data.setup()
 ```

-the execution of this function causes the starting of the user interface in the **terminal**
+the execution of this method causes the starting of the user interface in the **terminal**

 ```console